 Here Comes the Brine!

+Here we'll be using brine instead of dry rub.
 The first step is making the brine to marinade the pork wings overnight.

 Check out the ingredients for 6 most popular brines: